kserve/kserve/docs/README.md

    * Defines the data payloads to enable interoperability between `kfserving` components.

 # Architecture Overview
-The KFService Data Plane architecture consists of a static graph of components that implements a limited set of features.
+The KFService Data Plane architecture consists of a static graph of components which implement a limited set of features.
 Advanced features such as Ensembling, A/B testing, and Multi-Arm-Bandits should be built at a layer above KFServices.
-The diagram may not be up to date with the current set of features available in the graph, but the overall mechanism holds:
+The diagram reflects the overall architecture for a viable offering, but at this point in time may not accurately reflect the current set of features available in the graph, but the overall mechanism holds:

 - The User defines the components they wish to use in a KFService.
   - The only required component is a Predictor.